 Furthermore, we perform diagnostics of the resulting dust temperature and analyze the resulting distribution.
 We adopt in this case the fiducial baseline dust composition.
 We plot the distribution of the in-cell (i.e. not weighted by mass) dust temperatures for run~13 and run~25 in Figure~\ref{fig:dust_temperature}, distinguishing between the silicate (blue solid for run~13, green dotted-dashed for run~25) and carbonaceous grains (orange dashed for run~13, purple dotted for run~25).
-The resulting dust temperatures display consistent distributions in all cases, within a range 1--60~K\footnote{We limit the histogram to $20$~K for visual purposes.}, and the majority of the distribution lies in a range 5--15~K. Carbonaceous grains are found to be slightly cooler than silicate grains by a few Kelvin degrees than silicate grains.
+The resulting dust temperatures display consistent distributions in all cases, within a range 1--60~K\footnote{We limit the histogram to $25$~K for visual purposes.}, and the majority of the distribution lies in a range 10--20~K. Carbonaceous grains are found to be slightly cooler than silicate grains by a few Kelvin degrees than silicate grains.
 In addition, to perform a consistent comparison with metrics for the dust temperature derived from observations, we compute also the `mass-weighted' dust temperature, $T_{\rm mw}$, and the `peak temperature', $T_{\rm peak}$.
 Specifically, the former is computed as the cell-wise average temperature weighted by dust mass, whereas the latter corresponds to the peak temperature obtained by fitting a black body template to the infrared (IR) SED \citep{Casey2012,Casey2014}.
-We obtain $T_{\rm mw}\sim 18.6~{\rm K}$ and $T_{\rm peak}\sim 18.9~{\rm K}$ for run~13, and $T_{\rm mw}\sim 20.2~{\rm K}$ and $T_{\rm peak}\sim 23.7~{\rm K}$ for run~25.
+We obtain $T_{\rm mw}\sim 22.8~{\rm K}$ and $T_{\rm peak}\sim 24.1~{\rm K}$ for run~13, and $T_{\rm mw}\sim 27.4~{\rm K}$ and $T_{\rm peak}\sim 31.5~{\rm K}$ for run~25.